There's a reason we don't outsource parenting to AI.

 That's the work only you can do.

 That doesn't mean we only read books that check every box.
 It means we read with discernment.
 And we talk.
+If you need a simple starting point for those conversations, these five questions are the ones we keep coming back to.

 Shelf Checkout helps us know what we're walking into.
 The discernment happens around the dinner table.